Five Questions with Finlay McLay

 It depends on the production.
 Sometimes I form the ideas and concepts for productions, but I really enjoy the process of collaboration.
 I think it's important to listen to other thoughts and share ideas together, all ideas have merit and should be considered.

-Shuna Scott Sendall and Scottish Operas Connect Chorus in Dido and Aeneas Scottish Opera 2017 Credit Tim Morozzo 1
+Shuna Scott Sendall and Scottish Operas Connect Chorus in Dido and Aeneas Scottish Opera 2017.
+The principal is wearing a long gown with others dancing with raised arms beside her.
+Behind them blue and white flickering lights.

 What is it that someone like you brings to a production - it's hard to imagine many films, TV programmes of stage shows without the set and costumes?